00mjk/isomorfeus-project/isomorfeus-data/docs/concepts.md

 ### Key

-#### Key as system wide Identifier
+#### Key as identifier

-To identify a data object uniquely throughout the distributed isomorphic system, each Isomorfeus LucidData Object requires a key.
+To identify a data object uniquely each Isomorfeus LucidData Object requires a key.
 Objects of same class and key are expected to be the same throughout the system.

 #### Example: Instantiating Data by key:
 ```